shalivan/shalivan.github.io/_posts/ART/20-01-01-VisualDesign.md

  - improve existing design  Look at existing design in useful way.

 [a pattern language]
+[book: Notes on the Synthesis of Form] Ryan Singer, “Designing with Forces: How to Apply Christopher Alexander in Everyday Work ”

 ### Design from base
 You know what things are. culturally programmed by life.